underwires/tutorial-colorslide/README.md

     end
 end
 ```
-1. Keep track of the currently loaded level so it can be unloaded and it is possible to advance to the next one.
-2. Load next level.
-Note that there is no check if there actually exists a next level.
-3. Unload the currently loaded level.

 Open "level.script" and add a message to the level gui when the game is finished at the end of `on_input()`: